madiele/TwitchToPodcastRSS/README.md

 example: myserver.com/vod/channelname

 just add the link to your podcast client

+unfinished streams are not included, but if you want them to just add `?include_streaming=True` the the feed URL

+example: `myserver.com/vod/channelname?include_streaming=True`

 ## install with docker
 before doing anything be sure to get your SECRET and CLIENT ID from twitch